 Cervical cancer can be present without feeling any symptoms.
 In fact, most people infected with HPV – the major cause of cervical cancer – never have symptoms.
 Pap tests check for cervical cell changes caused by HPV and can detect and treat abnormal cells long before any symptoms are felt, which is why screening is so important.
 If you do have symptoms between Pap tests (bleeding between periods, after sexual intercourse, or after menopause), see your healthcare provider.

-Myth #6: Women who have the HPV vaccine do not need to get a Pap test.
+Myth #6: Women who have the HPV vaccine don't need to get a Pap test.

-The HPV vaccine does not protect against all the types of HPV that cause cervical cancer.
+The HPV vaccine doesn’t protect against all the types of HPV that cause cervical cancer.
 Women still need Pap tests regularly even if they have been vaccinated against HPV.

 Myth #7: Condoms completely protect against HPV.